niektemme/smarttherm-aws-hbase-spark/README.md

 ![Smart thermostat overview - three feedback loops](https://niektemme.files.wordpress.com/2015/07/schema_loop3.png)

 ## Installation & Setup

+### Overview
 The cloud part of the Smart Thermostat is based on one Python script (outside_temperature), two Spark jobs (score & cluster) and one Scala application to initiate the score Spark job.
-A more detailed description of how these work together is described in the blog post mentioned above.
+A more detailed description of how these work together is described in the [blog post](http://niektemme.com/2015/08/09/smart-thermostat/) mentioned above.

 ### HBase tables
 Running HBase and creating the required HBase tables is described in the 'Installation & Setup' paragraph in the readme included in the [Smart Thermostat - Raspberry PI Repository](https://github.com/niektemme/smarttherm-rpi)